nexus421/ComposeLoadingDialog/README.md

 # ComposeLoadingDialog

 This is a small collection for 3 different Loading-Dialogs.
 Especially the KittLoadingDialog is my personal favorit and ready-to-use.
 I use this Dialogs in all my projects.
 As a Knight Rider fan, I love the Kitt running light!

-The class LoadingDialog provides a ready to use Dialog.
-If you want to change edit some things to the Kitt-loading-light, you can directly change some parameteres in KittLoadingDialog.
+The class LoadingDialog provides a ready to use Dialog for KITT (default), CIRCLE and LINE.
+If you want to change some things to the
+Kitt-loading-light, you can directly change some parameteres in KittLoadingDialog.

+Use the LoadingDialogWithProgress composable to display a progress as circle or line.

 It's now on Jitpack!
 In settings.gradle, add maven { url 'https://jitpack.io' }
-In your build.gradle add implementation 'com.github.nexus421:ComposeLoadingDialog:1.0.0'
+In your build.gradle add implementation 'com.github.nexus421:ComposeLoadingDialog:2.0.0'

 Enjoy and do whatever you want to do with this small and simple Dialogs!